GUIDE 2025

 Technical Skills

 Since you have experience writing code, you have some of it covered.
 But tech skills don’t address coding.
 It also includes team, product, project management, and marketing.
-Although you might need those initially, they are essential for moving up in your technical writing career.
+Although you might need those initially, they are essential for advancing your technical writing career.

 Research

-As mentioned previously, lousy research creates the foundation for a disaster.
-Knowing where to look and what to look for is your ticket to becoming a better technical writer.
+As mentioned previously, lousy research can lead to disaster.
+Knowing where to look and what to look for is the key to becoming a better technical writer.

 Writing

 This one is a no-brainer.
-But remember that technical writing is more than piecing proper grammar and vocabulary together.
+But remember that technical writing involves piecing proper grammar and vocabulary together.
 The content you write is the window to your company’s product, and plain writing isn’t enough.
 You need to know for whom you write and why you write.
 Otherwise, you’ll find yourself rewriting the exact copy over and over.

 Editing